Rise to Success: Career Highlights of Paul George

 In 2010, Paul George was selected by the Indiana Pacers with the 10th overall pick in the NBA draft and earned NBA All-Rookie Second Team honors.

-Paul George participated in the Slam Dunk Contest in 2012, showcasing his athleticism and high-flying ability.
+In 2012, Paul George participated in the Slam Dunk Contest, showcasing his athleticism as a high-flyer.

 February 13, 2013: First Career Triple-Double